 How I Remember Taps as a Young Boy:

 As soon as he got his high school diploma my older brother joined the Marines.
 The folks were very troubled, yet I’m sure that Dad was very proud of his son.
 During WWI Dad had been a Marine.
 Dad told us that he was in the 2nd Marine Division, and sent to Germany at the end of the war.
 He would tell us that he never did see any battle action since the Germans gave up as soon as they found out that he was there.
 Morty did end up while serving as a Marine in the 2nd Marine Division.
+The same division that Dad had served in.
 This made Dad super proud.

 I do remember Morty leaving to go to Paris Island for his boot training.
 Mom was very afraid for her son.
 You could feel just how terrified she was.
 It went right through our home, and even as a small boy it terrified me that my “big brother” might get killed and not ever come home.
 I was not at that time privy to the adult conversations that went on in the house, yet I do remember the folks speaking of Morty breaking his foot while on the train to basic training.
 This they found out after he finished Boot Camp.
 Morty told no one about his injury.
 He went through basic training with a broken foot.
 Years later, I was drafted into a peacetime army.
 I went through eight weeks of basic.
 That is the time when as a soldier in the Army or Marines they get you into fighting condition.
 I’m sure that the basic training at Paris Island was a lot harder and more physically difficult than that which I went through.
 For Morty to get through those eight weeks would be extremely difficult for a grown man.
 At that time he was nothing but a seventeen year old kid.